-By now, you’ve seen 5G on television ads, across social media, and probably even read blog posts that explain the technology and intricacies of the new technology.
+By now, you’ve seen television ads, across social media, and probably even read blog posts that explain the 5G technology features and of the new technology.
 While everyone is talking about it, we took a look at what it is and what it could do for you and your company.

 To be sure, 5G is arguably going to be the most significant innovation in the history of mobile phones.
 If done successfully, it will completely rebuild the communications infrastructure in place.